OlegMathProg/AvalokiTech/README.md

   - UI:
     1. implementation of object tags; (priority: high; complexity: middling);
     2. ...;
+  - Sprites:
+    1. implementation of rotation and scaling of CSR-images(Compressed Sparse Row);
+    2. ...;
   - Splines:
-    1. static contour anti-aliasing for sparse sprites in compressed sparse row format; (priority: low; complexity: hard);
+    1. static contour anti-aliasing for sparse sprites in CSR format; (priority: low; complexity: hard);
-    2. implementation of drawing for lines of any width greater than 3; (priority: low; complexity: very hard);
+    2. implementation of drawing for CSR-lines of any width greater than 3; (priority: low; complexity: very hard);
     3. Bezier splines; (priority: high; complexity: middling).